 CPC bid merely depends on advertising competitiveness.

-If you’re an AdSense publisher, you might have experienced that on some occasions, EPCs (Earnings Per Click) for certain keywords, which generally have high CPC value change over time and different circumstances.
+If you’re an AdSense publisher, you might have experienced that on some occasions, EPCs (Earnings Per Click) for specific keywords, which generally have high CPC value, change over time, and different circumstances.

 In simple words, CPC bid fluctuates regularly.

 But, Keyword difficulty lowers down for some search queries rarely.

 However, if any keyword phrase has a high CPC bid, we can determine two things.

 - The keyword phrase converts better.
 (You’ve heard about buyer keywords or profitable keywords before, right?)